gunnarx/vehicle_service_catalog/syntax.md

     dbus_interface: com.genivi.cabin.seat.v1
 ```

-The combined YAML structure to be processed will look like this:
+Deployment files are overlays on top of the interface description so tools
+may be processing their combined contents and have an internal interpretation
+that essentially looks like this:

 ```YAML
 name: comfort